Make a Report

 Make a Campus Security Authority (CSA) Report

 A CSA should report alleged crimes to the official or office designated by the university to receive CSA crime reports.
-Following are the university’s designated officials specific to each Texas A&M University campus.
+To make a Clery report, please find your Clery Contact Member for the university’s designated officials that are specific to your Texas A&M University campus.

 All CSAs may complete and submit the following Clery Act Crime Reporting Form to the appropriate designated official